Fulbright-Schuman Innovation Award

 Basic information about the academic year in Poland

-The fall semester (called winter semester in Poland) runs from the beginning of October through mid-February, with a Christmas holiday break of about ten days.
+The fall semester (called the winter semester in Poland) runs from the beginning of October through mid-February, with a Christmas holiday break of about ten days.
 The examination session typically takes place in January and February.

 The spring semester (called the summer semester in Poland) runs from mid-February through June, with a week-long Easter-break.
 The summer break takes place between July and August.